 Dermatologists refer to sun damaged skin by several names, including photoaging, photodamage, solar damage, or sun damage.

 Irregular areas of reddish-brown pigmentation characterize poikiloderma.
 It’s most common on the neck and upper chest in chronically sun-exposed areas.

 It happens when ultraviolet light (UV) from the sun or tanning beds hits skin unprotected by sunscreen, causing DNA changes at a cellular level.
 Because sun damage happens in the deepest layers of the skin—the dermis—it can take years before the damage surfaces and becomes visible.
 The result of these UV light rays permanently damages the skin’s structure.

 Signs of sun damage begin in the teens to early twenties.
 Symptoms of sun damaged skin include the following:

 What is Sun Damaged Skin and Best Laser Sun Damage Treatment

 The term “Sun Damaged Skin” is frequently used by dermatologists and skincare experts, but what does it mean?
-To properly comprehend the entire spectrum of sun damage, a little explanation is required.
-Sun damage is a term used to describe a range of skin alterations that occur as a direct result of sun and UV radiation exposure.
+A little explanation is required to comprehend the entire sun damage spectrum properly.
+Sun damage is a term used to describe a range of skin alterations that directly result from sun and UV radiation exposure.
 Skin darkening, freckling, and skin cancer are all possible side effects of this exposure.
 This form of damage is not simply caused by the sun.
-Indoor tanning has been a popular pastime in recent decades, but it has also been linked to significant skin damage.
-While Photo-aging is a word used to describe a variety of changes to the skin that might be linked to UV exposure.
+Indoor tanning has been a popular pastime in recent decades but has also been linked to significant skin damage.
+At the same time, Photo-aging is a word used to describe a variety of changes to the skin that might be related to UV exposure.
 Sun exposure is responsible for 90% of the changes we label sun damaged skin.